 The remains of Baekje in Iksan

-Mireuksa was the largest Buddhist temple of the ancient Baekje Kingdom (18 BC-AD 660).
-According to Samgukyusa (historical records published in 1281), King Mu (30th king of Baekje, in power AD 600-641) and his wife Queen Seonhwa were said to have seen a vision of Mireuksamjon (the three Sanskrit) emerging from a large pond.
-At the time of their revelation, the king and queen were on their way to visit a Buddhist monk in Sajasa Temple on Yonghwasan Mountain (now known as Mireuksan Mountain).
-In response to their vision, the king drained the nearby pond and established Mireuksa Temple.
-The temple is believed to have shown the most advanced architectural and cultural skills of Baekje, Silla, and Goguryeo (the three main kingdoms at that time).
-Records indicate that King Jinpyeong of Silla even sent his craftsmen over to assist with the temple construction.
+Mireuksa was the largest Buddhist temple in the ancient Baekje Kingdom (18 BC-AD 660).
+According to Samgukyusa (historical records published in 1281), King Mu, the 30th king of Baekje (in power AD 600-641), and his wife Queen Seonhwa had a vision of Mireuksamjon (the three Sanskrit) emerging from a large pond.
+In response to this vision, the king drained the nearby pond and established Mireuksa Temple.
+The temple is believed to have showcased the most advanced architectural and cultural skills of Baekje, Silla, and Goguryeo, the three main kingdoms at that time.
+Records even indicate that King Jinpyeong of Silla sent his craftsmen to assist with the temple’s construction.

 How to get to the site of the Mireuksa temple?